rish987/Lean4Less/README.md

 The purpose of Lean4Less is to help ease the translation of proofs from Lean to other systems (e.g. Coq), but it can hopefully also be extended to enable some limited form of (simulated) extensional reasoning in Lean, as it implements a translation framework consistent with a general extensional to intensional translation (formalized by Winterhalter et. al. in [ett-to-itt](https://github.com/TheoWinterhalter/ett-to-itt), see [this related paper](https://dl.acm.org/doi/10.1145/3293880.3294095)).

+(paper coming soon!)

 ## Overview

-Lean4Less is currently capable of eliminating proof irrelevance (PI) and K-like reduction (KLR) in Lean, replacing them via the use of a single proof irrelevance axiom:
+Lean4Less is currently capable of eliminating proof irrelevance (PI) and K-like reduction (KLR) in Lean via the use of a single proof irrelevance axiom:

 ```lean
 -- proof irrelevance, represented as an axiom
 axiom prfIrrel {P : Prop} (p q : P) : p = q
 ```

-To do so, it "patches" the terms to insert type casts (a.k.a. transports) using generated equality proofs to ensure that terms have the expected type in Lean- (when enforced by typing constraints or type annotation).
+To do so, it "patches" the terms to insert type casts (a.k.a. transports) using generated equality proofs to ensure that terms have the expected type in Lean- (when enforced by typing constraints or by type annotation).

 For instance, the following typechecks in Lean via proof irrelevance:
 ```lean